4 min read

 A lot of concerns about seamless home deliveries is the issue of security.
 People seem left with a choice of having packages left on a doorstep or giving a delivery driver entry to their home.
 Both options have obvious security issues.
 However, a few alternative options exist.

 One such of these is the eDor by Strategic innovations which creates a halfway house solution (quite literally) by reimagining doors themselves.
 Instead of allowing your delivery driver to enter your home unannounced it simply adds a secure box to your front door that the package can be stored within.
 The courier only needs a mobile phone app e-key to open the box.
 The storage space is expandable.
-That way even quite large packages can be stored within and is even climate controlled for food and/or flower deliveries.
+That way even quite large packages can be stored within and is even climate-controlled for food and/or flower deliveries.

 This option looks promising although still needs to be tested more.
 For some homes, the eDor might be impractical or expensive to implement too.
-However, from the perspective of flower deliveries, this innovation has a lot of potential.
+However, from the perspective of flower deliveries, this innovation has a lot of potentials.

 Robot Dog Delivery